Skip to main content

 8) Donate or sell unwanted items to reduce moving load

 Start donating or selling your unwanted loots a few months before moving.
-Some stuff that are already reserved for buyers or waiting to be donated I would just leave behind in the old place.
+Some stuff that are already reserved for buyers or waiting to be discarded I just left them behind at the old place.

 Thanks for reading!